ralna/GALAHAD/doc/Julia/rst-dir/struct_presolve_inform_type.rst

 * -56 (X_NOT_FEASIBLE) the value of a constraint that is obtained by recomputing its value on input of ``presolve_restore_solution`` from the current x is incompatible with its declared value or its bounds.
 This may caused the restored problem to be infeasible.

-* -57 (Z_NOT_FEASIBLE) the value of a dual variable that is obtained by recomputing its value on input to ``presolve_restore_solution`` (assuming dual feasibility) from the current values of :math:`(x, y, z)` is incompatible with its declared value.
+* -57 (Z_NOT_FEASIBLE) the value of a dual variable that is obtained by recomputing its value on input to ``presolve_restore_solution`` (assuming dual feasibility) from the current values of $(x, y, z)$ is incompatible with its declared value.
 This may caused the restored problem to be infeasible or suboptimal.

 .. index:: pair: variable; status_continued
 .. _doxid-structpresolve__inform__type_1ae9021be7a578e777cc20e3cd5f0ab51d: